Vintage Kitchen Utensils

 10. Large Soup Pot

-Everyone needs a soup pot for soup or boiling water for a large pan of spaghetti!
+Everyone needs a soup pot for soup, stew, or boiling water for a large pan of spaghetti!

 11. Pancake Turner

 I can still picture the skinny silver pancake turners my mom had.
-Now we have larger ones to flip pancakes, fried eggs or grilled cheese sandwiches.
+We have larger ones to flip pancakes, fried eggs, or grilled cheese sandwiches.
+We also have a set of tongs of various sizes when we need to flip steaks, turn French Fries, or other items when the pancake turner isn’t as effective.

 12. Wooden Spoons

-I always have wooden spoons in the crock sitting on my counter top to grab when I need one.
+I always have wooden spoons in the crock sitting on my countertop to grab when I need one.
+They come in handy when you’re cooking items in your coated pans or griddles and don’t want to scratch the surface.

 13. Pastry Cutter

-I wish I could say I make great pies, but I don’t, I buy them.
-But, I still need one of these for my biscuits to cut in the butter.
+I wish I could say I make great pies, but I don’t; I buy them.
+But I still need one for my biscuits to cut in the butter.
+I also use my round pizza cutter all the time.
+Nothing works better to cut through those thin crust pizzas.

-I’m like addicted to collecting biscuit cutters at antique stores.
+I’m addicted to collecting biscuit cutters at antique stores.
 I love all the different shapes.

 15. Canisters On The Counter

-Do you remember your mom or grandma having canisters sitting on the counter with flour, sugar, tea, and coffee written on them?
-I even had some, but then switched to plastic buckets with Gamma lids.
-The plastic buckets certainly aren’t as attractive, but the contents seem to stay fresh longer.
+Do you remember your mom or grandma having canisters on the counter with flour, sugar, tea, and coffee written on them?
+I even had some, but I switched to plastic buckets with Gamma lids.
+The plastic buckets aren’t as attractive and are stored on my Lazy Susans, but the contents stay fresh longer.

 16. Rolling Pin

 I can’t get by without a rolling pin or two.
-I use them for my cinnamon rolls, pasta, and biscuits.
-Cinnamon rolls by Linda
+I use them for my cinnamon rolls, pizza crusts, pasta, and biscuits.
+Cinnamon Rolls by Linda

 17. Spatulas